f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 Custom Resource
 ---------------

-As the name implies, custom resources are object you can build to extend capabilities in Kubernetes.
+As the name implies, custom resources are objects you can build to extend capabilities in Kubernetes.
+You can create new resources that don't exist in the default

-A resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind; for example, the built-in pods resource contains a collection of Pod objects.
-A custom resource is an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.
-It represents a customization of a particular Kubernetes installation.
-However, many core Kubernetes functions are now built using custom resources, making Kubernetes more modular.
+Kubernetes installation or even combine existing objects so they can be deployed at the same time.
+Throughout this course you'll be interacting with the Kubernetes
+API when we check on nodes, pods, namespaces etc.

 How you define the custom resource is by a Custom Resource Definition(CRD).
 This CRD will create a new RESTful endpoint that will be able to be utilized on either a namespace level or cluster level.

-Nginx CRD for Nginx Plus (NIC)

 Let's view the installed CRD's and we'll focus in on Nginx.